 Louisiana’s largest university with its successful athletic teams is at the top of many people’s list when visiting Baton Rouge.
 Beyond attending an athletic event on campus you’ll want to visit:

-- Mike the Tiger in his habitat designed by Torre Design Consortium.
+- Mike the Tiger in his habitat designed by Torre Design Consortium (a New Orleans landscape architectural firm specializing in zoo design.)

-- Memorial Tower “The Campanile”, and the parade ground along Highland Road.
+- Memorial Tower “The Campanile”, and the parade ground at the center of campus along Highland Road.

-- Hill Memorial Library offers interesting collections and exhibits.
+- Hill Memorial Library offers interesting collections and historical exhibits.

 - Greek row, Lakeshore Drive and University Lake.

-- Museum of Natural Sciences in Foster Hall (weekdays only)
+- Museum of Natural Sciences in Foster Hall (open weekdays only)

 This favorite restaurant, bar and music venue is located at the “north gates” of LSU.
 You can go “around the world” sampling beers at The Chimes, and enjoy seafood or “American” dishes.
 Baton Rouge is very much an “eat-out” kind of town and there are loads of other terrific, non-chain restaurants.
-There's even a second Chimes with equally good food located out in the ‘burbs on Coursey Blvd.
-With so many restaurants and, really, my insufficient expertise, I'm not going to provide an authoritative list.
-Try Yelp or similar apps, or the local “225” entertainment magazine.
+There’s even a second Chimes with equally good food located out in the ‘burbs on Coursey Blvd.
+With so many restaurants and, really, my insufficient expertise, I’m not going to provide an authoritative list.
+Pick up a copy of the local “225” entertainment magazine or try Yelp or similar apps.

-Quite a collection of artifacts about Louisiana are displayed in this collection downtown on N. 4th Street.
+Quite a collection of artifacts about Louisiana are displayed in this massive building located downtown on N. 4th Street.
 In fact, the State operates museums in Baton Rouge, New Orleans, Patterson and Natchitoches.
 Admission is free on the afternoons of the first Sunday of each month.

 The State doesn’t have the lock on museum exhibits.
 Others include: